cappittall/election/election_endpoints/readme.md

 The system does not currently support horizontal scaling.
 The Annoy index is stored in memory and is not shared between instances of the system.

-This README provides a basic overview of your project.
-You may need to adjust it based on your specific requirements and constraints.
-For example, you may need to provide more detailed setup instructions or describe additional endpoints.